 QAGOMA | Gallery 3, Gallery 4, Gallery 5, Gallery 1.1, Gallery 1.2, Gallery 1.3, Gallery 1.4, Gallery 2.1, Gallery 3.1, Gallery 3.2, Gallery 3.3, Gallery 3.4, Gallery 3.5, Gallery 3.6, GOMA Foyer, Media Lounge | Free

-APT8 Cinema programs address the representation of Islamic cultures in popular culture throughout the region and showcase independent cinema from the Philippines.
-APT8 also sees the reintroduction of the APT Conference, and the development of a new component focusing on live performance, APT8 Live.
-APT 8 Kids includes interactive artworks and activities developed in collaboration with the APT8 artists.
+APT8 Cinema programs address the representation of Islamic cultures in popular culture throughout the region and showcased independent cinema from the Philippines.
+APT8 also saw the reintroduction of the APT Conference, and the development of a new component focusing on live performance, APT8 Live.
+APT 8 Kids included interactive artworks and activities developed in collaboration with the APT8 artists.

 TOURISM & MEDIA PARTNERS

 Duan Jianyu, China b.1970 / Sharp, Sharp, Smart No.4 (from ‘Sharp, Sharp, Smart’ series) 2014 / Oil on canvas / 140 x 180cm / Image courtesy the artist and Vitamin Creative Space, Guangzhou / Proposed for the Queensland Art Gallery Collection / © The artist.

 Francis Upritchard, New Zealand b.1976 / Bearer 2012 / Polymer plastic, fabric, wire, leather and synthetic hair over steel, wire / Purchased 2014 with funds from Tim Fairfax, AC, through the Queensland Art Gallery | Gallery of Modern Art Foundation / Collection: Queensland Art Gallery / Image courtesy Anton Kern Gallery, New York.